Iron Filters: The Complete Guide

 There are two different ways iron gets in your drinking water: seepage and corrosion.

 As far as corrosion goes, the combination of water and oxygen causes iron to deteriorate.
-If the casings and pipes contain iron, the combining of water and oxygen can make them deteriorate.
+If the casings and pipes contain iron, the combination of water and oxygen can make them deteriorate.
 Rust flakes off the well or piping into the water traveling from the well to your tap.

 How do you know if you need an iron filter?